freeCodeCamp/guide/src/pages/articles/math/integration-by-parts/index.md

 ---
-title: Integration By Parts
+title: Integration by Parts
 ---
-## Integration By Parts
+## Integration by Parts

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/integration-by-parts/index.md).